-The UK lottery ticket holders who won the £46 million EuroMillions jackpot on 24th February 2012 has come forward to claim their prize, according to the UK National Lottery.
+According to the UK National Lottery, the UK lottery ticket holders who won the £46 million EuroMillions jackpot on 24th February 2012 have come forward to claim their prize.

-Some winners are even exploited by scam artists as was the case with Dave and Angie Dawes who won a £101 million jackpot on EuroMillions.
+Some winners are even exploited by scam artists, like Dave and Angie Dawes, who won a £101 million jackpot on EuroMillions.

-Fraudsters claiming to be the lucky couple targeted a number of unsuspecting victims by offering them a cut of their winnings and anyone who replied to these unsolicited mails would eventually be asked for their bank details and other personal information.
+Fraudsters claiming to be the lucky couple targeted several unsuspecting victims by offering them a cut of their winnings.
+Anyone who replied to these unsolicited emails would eventually be asked for their bank details and other personal information.

-The £46,432,285 lottery million win is the sixth biggest EuroMillions win in the UK and a National Lottery official said, “This fantastic win has maintained the UK’s amazing run of luck in banking big EuroMillions jackpots.”
+The £46,432,285 lottery million wins the sixth biggest EuroMillions win in the UK.
+A National Lottery official said, “This fantastic win has maintained the UK’s amazing run of luck in banking big EuroMillions jackpots.”

 In the interim, the EuroMillions jackpot has been reset to £12 million and will be drawn tonight.

-For UK lottery players, tickets are priced at £2 per line of numbers and this gives them a free entry into the Millionaire Raffle which is a UK only draw that guarantees a millionaire with every draw.
+For UK lottery players, tickets are priced at £2 per line of numbers, giving them free entry into the Millionaire Raffle.
+This UK-only draw guarantees a millionaire with every draw.

-EuroMillion Lottery Players can check the latest and historic lottery results at EuroMillion Lottery.
+EuroMillion Lottery Players can check the latest and historical lottery results at EuroMillion Lottery.